nearform/orion/docs/quick-start/README.md

 #### 🚀 Run the command(s) for the site(s) you want develop:

 - Run hasura and postgres in local docker container and run `view` and `edit` websites.
-This is the right script to have everything running in you local envirnoment.
+This is the right script to have everything running in you local environment.
 ```bash
 run start:dev
 ```